gestimation/cifmodeling/README.md

   parameter bound (`optim.parameter1` to `3`) and inspect `report.optim.convergence = TRUE`.
-- If necessary, try modifying other `optim.parameter`, providing use-specified initial values, or reducing the number of nuisance parameters (e.g. provide `time.point` contributing to estimation when using `“PROPORTIONAL-SURVIVAL”` and `“PROPORTIONAL-COMPETING-RISK”`).
+- If necessary, try modifying other `optim.parameter`, providing user-specified initial values, or reducing the number of nuisance parameters (e.g. provide a `time.point` grid that contributes to estimation when using `"PROPORTIONAL-SURVIVAL"` and `"PROPORTIONAL-COMPETING-RISK"`).
 - Set `boot.seed` for reproducible bootstrap results.
 - Match CDISC ADaM conventions via `code.event1 = 0`,
   `code.censoring = 1` (and, if applicable, `code.event2` for competing